 Asset acquisitions are not as common as share acquisitions where the entire business is being acquired.
-One of the reasons for this is that the seller will get a better tax outcome on a share sale compared with the underlying assets being sold and proceeds distributed by way of distribution.
+One of the reasons for this is that the seller will typically have a less onerous tax outcome in a share sale compared with the underlying assets being sold and proceeds then being distributed by way of distribution.
 The purchaser is also not likely to be subject to duty on a share acquisition, unless the landholder regime applies.